lubusIN/laravel-decomposer/README.md

 ## Introduction

 Laravel Decomposer decomposes and lists all the installed packages and their dependencies along with the Laravel & the Server environment details your app is running in.
-Decomposer also generates a [markdown report](https://github.com/lubusIN/laravel-decomposer/blob/master/report.md) from those details that can be used for troubleshooting purposes.
+Decomposer also generates a [markdown report](https://github.com/lubusIN/laravel-decomposer/blob/master/report.md) from those details that can be used for troubleshooting purposes, also it allows you to [generate the same report as an array](https://github.com/lubusIN/laravel-decomposer#helpers) anywhere in your code.
 All these just on the hit of a single route as shown below in the gif.

 **Screenshot**

 ![Laravel Decomposer](https://cloud.githubusercontent.com/assets/11228182/23458894/0ffe7992-fea4-11e6-8441-e7550f6c3139.gif)

 > **Kind Attention :**
 This is the initial version which will be improved actively.
-You can have a look at the Roadmap.
+You can have a look at the [Roadmap](https://github.com/lubusIN/laravel-decomposer#roadmap).
 If you have any suggestions for code improvements, new optional or core features or enhancements, create an issue so you,us or any open source believer can start working on it.

 ## Features
 - This can be used by your non-tech client/user of your laravel app or non-experienced dev who still dosen't uses CLI to generate the system report & send over to you so you can know the entire details of his environment.